-Jason B. Karp, MD, named one of New York magazine’s “Best Doctors in New York,” offers his insights on what makes a successful pulmonologist.
+Jason B. Karp, MD, named one of New York magazine’s 2006 “Best Doctors in New York,” offers his insights on what makes a successful pulmonologist.

 Jason B. Karp, MD, is no stranger to awards for recognition for outstanding achievement among his peers.
 In 1991, during his residency at Montefiore Hospital Medical Center in the Bronx, NY, he was named Outstanding Resident in Internal Medicine and Ambulatory Care.
 Most recently, Karp was honored as one of only a handful of pulmonologists named to the prestigious 2006 “Best Doctors in New York” list published by New York magazine.